Last Modified: 22 Oct 2013

 An airport arrival transfer is included.
 This transfer is only valid if arriving on day 1 or if you have booked pre-trip accommodation through Intrepid.
 Please provide your flight details at the time of booking, or at a minimum 15 days prior to travel (note - we may not be able confirm request made within 15 days of travel).
 Once you have provided your details a transfer representative will be booked to meet you at the airport and transfer you to your hotel.

 Our local operator will await you holding a sign with your name when you exit the airport terminal.
 Please note that Shanghai airport arrivals is very crowded with people picking up passengers so please be patient.
-If you have any problems finding the driver go to the information desk and ask them to call Mr Steven on (+86) 1391 618 6181.
+If you have any problems finding the driver go to the information desk and ask them to call Mr Wing on +86-13585099375

 If your flight is delayed or cancelled please call this number to advise details.